EIP-7928 - Block-Level Access Lists

 Abstract

 This EIP introduces Block-Level Access Lists (BALs) that record all accounts and storage locations accessed during block execution, along with their post-execution values.
-BALs enable parallel disk reads, parallel transaction validation, and executionless state updates.
+BALs enable parallel disk reads, parallel transaction validation, parallel state root computation and executionless state updates.

 Motivation